 “There’s this influx of new ideas and people, and a tension growing between the old way of doing things and what the identity of a place used to be,” Dinuka says.

 “We reach for this amazing Australian landscape to build tension.
-Our colonial history is such a story of trying to tame an inhospitable landscape.
-You build on existing ideas in the back of the reader’s mind.”
+Our post-colonial history is such a story of trying to tame an unfamiliar and so-called inhospitable land.
+As a crime writer, you can build on existing fears around the inherent dangers of the landscape in the back of the reader’s mind.”

-And Aussie crime writers aren’t alone in depicting new impressions of Australian life beyond the big smoke.
+And crime writers aren’t alone in expanding the depictions of Australian life beyond the big smoke.